Top 100 Content Marketing Question: What are the must-haves when building a content marketing strategy from scratch?

 1. Secure buy-in through co-creation

 It’s not easy to gain buy-in.
-In fact, the #1 challenge business-to-business (B2B) marketers face is getting content marketing to fit into the company, its culture and organization chart.
+In fact, the #1 challenge business-to-business (B2B) marketers face is getting content marketing to fit into the company, its culture, and its organization chart.

 You can start to co-create content marketing strategy in any of 3 places: